gwannon/ideasRoleras/Bandageless/03TheMuseum.md

 If you pass the roll, the map allows you to reroll on the «Table of the room's theme or function» and keep the best roll.

-The map can be used after you know what's in the room and how many guards there are.
+The map can be used after you know what is in the room and how many guards there are.

 When the Map die reaches d4, it becomes unusable; it is torn, bent, stained, etc.